appwrite/demos-for-react/example-cropping/README.md

 <ListImage appwrite={appwrite} changeImage={(id) => changeImage(id)} />
 ```

-there is two props here:
+There is two props here:

 - ```appwrite``` for using the appwrite SDK
 - ```changeImage``` to pick or change an image that we want to crop later in ```PreviewAndCrop``` component